Digitalized-Energy-Systems/opfgym/opfgym/examples/README.md

 * `NonSimbenchNet`: Demonstrates how to use non-Simbench power systems by the example of the IEEE 30-bus case.
 (Simbench systems are used by all benchmark environments because of their accompanying time-series data)
+* `PartialObs`: Demonstrates how to implement missing observation data to create a partially observable environment.
+Therefore, the environment does not have the Markov property.

 To import the example environments, use `from opfgym.examples import <EnvironmentName>`.